LesOCR/mediocr-website/contents/home.md

 If you are a hacker and want to toy with our project, you can by following the ”try” link above.
 Be careful though, it might be in a poor state and/or require some careful tuning.

 The software in itself is based on a simulation of a neural network that is trained to recognise printed characters individually.
-Images are optimised, split by a custom-designed algorithm into atomic parts (single letters) and then processed by the neural network.
+Images are optimised for legibility, split by a custom-designed algorithm into atomic parts (single letters) and then processed by the neural network.